Why Being in Nature Will Benefit Your Mental Health

 Castell Dinas Bran in the distance on a sunny day while adventuring in North Wales because being outdoors will improve your mental health

 Even the smell of the seaside, the forest or fresh grass is enough to stimulate your senses and re-energise you.
-And warm sunshine on your skin not only feels uplifting, it’s how our bodies create vitamin D. This is important for everyone but especially if you’re affected by seasonal affective disorder (SAD).
+And warm sunshine on your skin not only feels uplifting, it’s how our bodies create vitamin D. This is important for everyone, but especially if you’re affected by seasonal affective disorder (SAD).
 SAD has been associated with not having enough vitamin D and is particularly prevalent during the short dark days of winter, so a boost of Spring sunshine could be just what you need!
 Please ensure you enjoy the sun responsibly though and take care of your skin.

 Poppy Backshall holding a yoga pose on a hillside in North Wales to boost mental wellness